Sunshine Coast Maternity Services

 Birth suite and maternity ward tours

-are conducted on weekdays and weekends.
-Please phone the new ward to find out the new ward tour schedule.
-Staff advise that you should also phone before coming for tours, as they may be cancelled at very busy times.
+Click here to watch a video tour of the SCUH Birthing Video Tour.
+(Please phone the new ward to find out the new ward tour schedule if they are conducting live tours.
+Staff advise that you should also phone before coming for tours, as they have been cancelled during covid times and at very busy times.)

 Birthing options